unassert-js/webpack-unassert-loader/README.md

 `webpack-unassert-loader` is a webpack loader module to remove assertions on production build.
 `webpack-unassert-loader` applies [unassert](https://github.com/twada/unassert) to target sources through webpack loader chain.

-Please note that `webpack-unassert-loader` is a beta version project.
-Pull-requests, issue reports and patches are always welcomed.

 See [unassert](https://github.com/twada/unassert) project for more documentation.

 ## Installation